-- (a) Each of the Scrutiny Committees has the authority to review individual decisions and seek their Call In for reconsideration as described in article 7.1 (d) above and as provided for in the Overview and Scrutiny Procedure Rules Part 2 of this Constitution. - (b) A Chairman of one of the Scrutiny Committees will normally be consulted before implementation of various urgent executive decisions or in connection with the urgency process relating to Call-in decisions (see Overview and Scrutiny Procedure Rules Part 2 of this Constitution).
+- (a) Each of the Scrutiny Committees has the authority to review individual decisions and seek their Call In for reconsideration as described in article 7.1 (d) above and as provided for in the Overview and Scrutiny Procedure Rules d.
+Delegated powers and powers to recommend

+Part 2 of this Constitution. - (b) A Chairman of one of the Scrutiny Committees will normally be consulted before implementation of various urgent executive decisions or in connection with the urgency process relating to Call-in decisions (see Overview and Scrutiny Procedure Rules - Part 2 of this Constitution).